fiatrete/OpenDAN-Personal-AI-OS/doc/QuickStart.md

 Much of our ongoing research and development work aims to provide an easy setup for a Personal Server equipped with AIOS.
 Compared to a PC, we're coining this new device as PI (Personal Intelligence), with OpenDAN being the premier OS tailored for the PI.

 ## Introducing Jarvis: Your Personal Butler!
-Now you can communicate with Jarvis anytime, anywhere via Telegram.
+Now you can talk with Jarvis anytime, anywhere via Telegram.
 However, merely seeing him as a more accessible ChatGPT doesn't do justice to his capabilities.
 Let's dive in and see what new tricks Jarvis, running on OpenDAN, brings to the table!

 ## Let Jarvis Plan Your Schedule